SolCharms/Betelgeuse/README.md

 ![Screenshot from 2023-01-19 14-33-06](https://user-images.githubusercontent.com/97003046/213542273-a3c59eb0-2042-4c75-ab02-b121887b6f29.png)

-Note that it may take a few seconds for the state account to be updated.
+Note that it may take a few seconds for the state account to be updated and this applies to any transaction.

 I've gone ahead and changed the fee back to 5000 Lamports.
 As an exercise, you should try and do the same.

-The derivatice dex authority pubkey can be fetched by inputting:
+The derivatice dex authority pubkey can be fetched by inputting into the terminal

     dex-cli fetch-dex-auth -x 8U8LN6EsEZMXTzwKixyrs6VWZ52zoTmLfe3aRJ2TPkCC

-providing an output of just the requested pubkey
+returning an output of just the requested authority pubkey

 ![Screenshot from 2023-01-19 22-37-19](https://user-images.githubusercontent.com/97003046/213612465-a4b9485d-644c-419d-b173-5e7c5300d907.png)